Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 What to Include in Your Nanny Resume

 A well-structured resume for a nanny position should showcase your qualifications, skills, and experience to potential employers.
-Here's a breakdown of the key sections you should include in your resume:
+Here's a breakdown of the key sections in resume:

 1. Contact information